The objectives of the Susan D. Flynn Oncology Nursing Fellowship Program are to:

 The Fellowship program typically involves an 8-week Summer Internship at a leading cancer care hospital.
 The undergraduate student nurse participants--who must be “rising seniors”--are competitively selected by the host Hospital based on a rigorous evaluation of their academic and personal credentials and their interest level in Oncology Nursing.
 In most cases the host Hospitals restrict applicant eligibility to students from their primary academic partner(s).
 Most of the participating Hospitals are Magnet-designated, attesting to their demonstrated commitment to nursing excellence.

-To enhance the program’s overall academic content, all Fellows are required to take the Oncology Nursing Society’s online Cancer Basics course, the End-of-Life Nursing Education Consortium (ELNEC) Undergraduate online courses, and to read Being Mortal by Dr. Atul Gawande and The Conversation by Dr. Angelo Volandes to provide them with a foundation in Palliative Care.
+To enhance the program’s overall academic content, all Fellows are required to take the Oncology Nursing Society’s online Cancer Basics course, the End-of-Life Nursing Education Consortium (ELNEC) Undergraduate online course, and to read Being Mortal by Dr. Atul Gawande and The Conversation by Dr. Angelo Volandes to provide them with a foundation in Palliative Care.
 Several Fellows also received ELNEC (i.e. end-of-life nursing education) training during their Internship.
-In 2018, additional emphasis on Palliative Care Nursing skills and practices is planned.
+In addition, participating Hospitals are continuing to add additional academic content to their respective programs.

 Applications, which are usually handled online, are typically due by January 31st (if not sooner) and the Fellows are selected by early March.
 At the time of their selection, the Fellows are awarded a complimentary membership in the Oncology Nursing Society (“ONS”).
 The Fellows typically receive a compensation stipend of approximately $5,000.